caminhathiago/imos_cwb_wavebuoys/README.md

-# Sofar Spotter DS Card Processor
+# Sofar Spotter SD Card Processor

 This repository provides tools to process data exported from SD cards used by **Sofar Spotter** wave buoys.
 The main script extracts, filters, and calculates spectral data from raw log files within a specified deployment window.